groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Scalable Vector Graphics File (.svgz) is a Scalar Vector Graphics file that uses XML based text format, compressed by GZIP for describing the appearance of an image.
+Represents a Compressed Scalable Vector Graphics File (.svgz), which is a Scalar Vector Graphics file that uses XML-based text format, compressed by GZIP, for describing the appearance of an image.
 Learn more about this file format [here][].

 [here]: https://fileinfo.com/extension/svgz